thegreatkeej/Estimator_Project/README.md

 •	Polish a deliverable “Segment 3”

-•	Create (4) new columns to add as features:
+•	Create (2) new models to answer other questions:

-	o	'Price of copper per pound'

-	o	'Price of steel per pound'

-	o	'Weight of materials item'

-	o	'Vendor size (size of company=> bolean=> 'large' or 'small')
+	o	regression model that predicts day of the week for lowest prices

+	o	regression model that predicts region and lowest price

 •	Polish PGAdmin Databases

-•	Re-run model with added features and multiple predictions

 •	Discuss structure of presentation